 Medicare may seem overwhelming at first, but when you boil it down to its most basic elements, it’s much easier to understand.
 That’s what we’ve done here.
-Keep these pages handy if you need help figuring out Medicare.

 People under 65 who receive Social Security Disability Insurance (SSDI) generally become eligible for Medicare after a two-year waiting period.
 People who have End Stage Renal Disease or Lou Gehrig’s disease become eligible for Medicare when they begin receiving SSDI benefits.